 We all go through periods of time where we find ourselves wondering if God has a plan for us and what exactly that plan is.
 Can you relate?
 Learning to trust God’s plan can bring on a whole other set of questions and struggles.

-Whether you are diligently seeking direction to something specific or you are looking for the peace that comes with acceptance to God’s will, keep reading and find encouragement that indeed God does have a plan for your life.
+Whether you are diligently seeking direction to something specific or you are looking for the peace that comes with acceptance of God’s will, keep reading and find encouragement that indeed God does have a plan for your life.

 This post may contain affiliate links.
 Read our full disclosure here.

-God did not create us, put us here on earth and then remove Himself from our lives.
+God did not create us, put us here on earth, and then remove Himself from our lives.
 Quite the contrary!

 For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.Jeremiah 29:11 NIV